CheraDasham/Ubuntu-Optimizer/README.md

 # Ubuntu-Optimizer Forked By Legenderyking
 # Ubuntu Optimizer

-## This Bash script automates the optimization of your Linux server.
+## This Bash script automates the optimization of your Ubuntu server.
 ### It performs the following tasks: